Marching teams past and present

 Since 2000: Wane in number of MNZ teams

 The number of teams participating in marching began to wane from a peak of 368 teams in 1974, to 74 teams registered in February 2016 with Marching New Zealand.
-By 2018 the number of associations had decreased with ten association committees administering events.
-In the 2000s, the Open Free Choice Grade was introduced for non-competitive teams to perform their own choice of routine to their own choice of music.
+From 2012, the Regional Championships had been replaced by North and South Island Championships.
+By 2018, the number of associations had decreased with ten association committees administering events.
 (Sources: RNZ: March from the past, 24 Feb 2016) and NZ History: Marching New Zealand 1945 - )

-Marching Grades
+Marching Grades:

 Currently, there are six marching grades which provide for competitive and recreational teams: